 The Canadian NHN data does not have the same flow rate and velocity information as the NHDPlus data for the U.S. watercourses.
 In order to estimate the river velocity for the Canadian portion of the Red River, flows and velocities were calculated separately using a similar process as in the NHDPlus data.
 The contributing drainage area for each stream segment was determined based on the elevation data.
 An equation was then used to determine flow, as a function of drainage area, based on the NHDPlus data.
 The flow for the NHN streams was calculated based on these relationships for each flow period.
-The flow was then used to determine to this relationship is the stream slope.
+The flow was then used to determine the velocity for each stream segment using the Jobson Method.
+A major input to this relationship is the stream slope.
 However, the resolution of the elevation data in Canada was not adequate to define a unique slope for each stream segment.
 Instead the overall change in elevation was used to determine an average slope.
 The result of these calculations was stream velocities that matched well with the NHDPlus data and a seamless stream network for the US and Canadian portions of the Red River.